marjanka3009/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29 : February 8, Tuesday

+**Today's Progress**: 1.5 hours Javascript fcc. find largest Number **Thoughts** the approach to the problem was right (a for loop within a for loop) but I didn't get the syntax right and had to resort to a solution on the internet.
+I want to try a method with sorting the numbers and picking the max number but I will try that some other time

+**Link(s) to work**

 ### Day 28 : February 7, Tuesday

 **Today's Progress**: 2 hours Javascript fcc. made challenge Case Sentence